 ULI has received numerous grants from institutional foundations with an interest in sustainable development and best practices of land stewardship.
 ULI has also partnered with federal and state agencies and nonprofit organizations to offer compelling content on topics such as housing, infrastructure, energy efficiency, and transportation.

-ULI thanks the following institutional foundations for their outstanding support:
+ULI thanks the following institutional foundations for their steadfast support:

 to support a ULI forum entitled: Fostering Practical and Sustainable Land Use Policies that explored challenges for equitable economic development and identified new policy solutions.
 The Foundation has also supported ULI’s efforts to ensure low-income families benefit from public and private investments in transit-oriented development.

 to support and develop an affordable housing and community retention strategy for the city of Atlanta.